 How I know there are still more shops

 I also know that I'm ONLY serving a FRACTION of CF shops, with thousands more I have not worked with (And I'm ok with that.
-I do no advertising and find work via my blog, my participation in community resources, or by speaking at conferences, etc.)
+I do no advertising and instead find work via word of mouth, or via my blog posts, my participation in community resources, my speaking at conferences, etc.)

-But I'm saying I know I know that there are thousands more orgs using CF who I don't have as clients.
+But I'm saying that I know there are thousands more orgs using CF who I don't have as clients.
 How can I be so confident?
 Because:

-- I've seen the counts of number of client of some CF product vendors (separate from Adobe's stated counts)
+- I've seen the counts of number of client of some CF product vendors (separate from Adobe's stated counts, more below)

 - I see the company names or domains or folks who are also posting in the community, or speaking at or attending conferences

 - I see them listed in jobs boards like the above

 From Adobe's own recent statements of new customer counts

 Finally, and most important (for some), consider especially something which doesn't get much press or restatement.